 M.A.
 Human Development: Social Change Concentration

-Master’s candidates in this program will be immersed in coursework that prepares them to create large-scale social change.
+Master’s candidates in this M.A.
+Human Development degree program will be immersed in coursework that prepares them to create large-scale social change.
 Students will learn how to collaboratively design and implement change by making processes more participatory.
 Story-telling, dreaming, the arts, grant-writing, action research, the use of budgets and timelines, and autonomous community building are among the methods and mediums employed.

 Education for Critical Consciousness

 Paolo Freire taught adults in Brazil; Sylvia Ashton Warner taught children in New Zealand.
 Both taught oppressed populations and believed that people learn through what they are passionate about.
 Their work will be read and discussed along with that of other theorists who have similar beliefs about such issues as moral development, relationships and literacy/curriculum.